short let regulations in UK

 Planning Permission and Property Use Classification

-With the growing types of short-term lets in London, the local authorities have taken steps to ensure the use of the property is classified accordingly.
+With the growing range of short-term lets in London, local authorities have taken steps to ensure the property’s use is classified accordingly.
 This is part of the effort to control and regulate this growing sector.

 A planning permission is required to change the use classification of a property if: